electrotiti/tlassets-bundle/README.md

 ````
 php app/console assets:install
 ````
-_This command copy your assets from SRC to on web/bundles/_
+_This command (from Symfony), copy your assets from the folder : "src/" to the folder : "web/bundles/"_

 #### Dump tlassets buffer on cache/ for GULP